roberthart56/SCFAB/SC_lab/Projects/rotating_saddle/README.md

 **Dec11**

 Reexamine points as suggested above, for alpha<1 surface.
-Figure below shows new points in yellow:
+Figure below shows new points in yellow.
+Compare with blue points, from earlier under same conditions.

 ![graph](./Measurements/Dec7+Dec11.png)